Reentrant tuning

 On a stringed instrument, a break in an otherwise ascending (or descending) order of string pitches is known as a re-entry.
-A re-entrant tuning, therefore, is a tuning where the strings (or more properly the courses) are not all ordered from the lowest pitch to the highest pitch (or vice versa).
+A re-entrant tuning, therefore, is a tuning which does not order all the strings (or more properly the courses) from the lowest pitch to the highest pitch (or vice versa).

 Most common re-entrant tunings have only one re-entry.
 In the case of the ukulele, for example, the re-entry is between the third and fourth strings, while in the case of the Venezuelan cuatro it is between the first and second strings.

 Instruments

 Instruments usually tuned in this way include: